Timothy J. Smith, RPh, PhD

 Timothy J. Smith, RPh, PhD earned his bachelor of science in pharmacy from Purdue University in 1978 and his doctor of philosophy in pharmacology from University of Minnesota in 1983.
 He joined the Pacific family in 1993.
 What he loves about teaching at Pacific is the enthusiasm of the students.
-His goal in his role at Pacific is to help his students obtain unique, marketable skills.
+He believes that one of his roles at Pacific is to help his students obtain unique, marketable skills.

-Dr. Smith serves as the Director of the US-Asia BioSciences Research and Communications Consortium and the Director of the Global Consortium for Life Systems Research and Design.
+In addition to his academic appointment, Dr. Smith serves as the Director of the Global Consortium for Life Systems Research and Design.
 His career has included affiliation with four pharmacy schools and one medical school.

-From a young age Dr. Smith had a desire to work in a profession that promoted healing.
-Dr. Smith volunteers through his church with a number of programs that provide services to those that are homeless, unemployed or have severe disabilities.
-In addition, he volunteers for BioLink, an organization that distributes scientific supplies donated by companies the biotech industry to schools and universities in the Bay Area.
-The individuals who have influenced him the most in his career are pharmacy advisors, doctoral advisors and a close family friend.
+From a young age, Dr. Smith had a desire to work in a profession that promoted healing through science.
+Through his church activities, he works with a number of programs that provide services to the community.
+In addition, he volunteers for BioLink, an organization that distributes scientific supplies donated by companies in the biotech industry to schools and universities in Northern California.
+The individuals who have influenced him the most in his career are pharmacy and doctoral advisors and close family friends.

-Dr. Smith enjoys exploring, both locally and abroad, and he has traveled throughout Asia.
-In addition to playing the guitar, he is a singer and song-writer.
-He draws parallels between art and science; he sees practical applications for creativity in both realms.
-His interest in music fuels his interest in science.
+Dr. Smith enjoys travel, both locally and abroad; especially Asia.
+In addition to playing the guitar, he is a singer and songwriter.
+He often draws parallels between the arts and science; he sees practical applications for creativity in both realms.

 Teaching Philosophy: "Human learning is most effectively a social experience."

 PHRM 136 - Pharmacology and Medicinal Chemistry II

 PHRM 145 - Pharmacology and Medicinal Chemistry III